kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

   <figcaption id="phone-steering-caption"><strong>Figure 3 — Two anchors, two evidence levels.</strong> The controls replay complete recorded model runs. <a href="{{ '/audio-jacobian-lens/?sample=asr-laurel-yanny' | relative_url }}">Open the full layer-by-layer ASR replay</a>.</figcaption>
 </figure>

-This is a one-recording causal pilot: the phone order and timing were developed on this clip.
-But it establishes something concrete—a distributed fitted phonetic direction can cross a real decoding boundary without changing weights or forcing output tokens.
-The next tests are wrong-time and wrong-order anchors, opposite signs, and held-out recordings and models.
+This is one recording, but it establishes something concrete: a distributed fitted phonetic direction crossed a real decoding boundary without changing weights or forcing output tokens.

 ## What the lens shows